-Signed: Konf Josephen
+Signed:

-Position: Kas Lee-Douglas Head teacher
+Position: Head of School

-Date Agreed: October 2023
+Date Agreed: November 2024

-Next Review: October 2024
+Next Review: November 2025

 Equality Statement

 Centre Academy London is committed to a policy of equality and aims to ensure that no employee, job applicant, pupil or other member of the school community is treated less favourably on grounds of sex, race, colour, ethnic or national origin, marital status, age, sexual orientation, disability or religious belief.
 We provide a safe, supportive and welcoming environment for all our school community.